banifou/mySparklr2-OAuth2/README.md

 mySparklr2-OAuth2
 =================

-This is a modified version of the Sparklr2 mit OAuth2 sample of spring security OAuth.
+This is a modified version of the Sparklr2-OAuth2 sample of Spring Security OAuth.

 It's possible to store the username and password as well as the user role in a database.